Search

 About

 Taiko Alethia is an Ethereum-equivalent rollup on the Ethereum network.
-Taiko combines based sequencing and a multi-proof system through SP1, RISC0 and TEEs.
+Taiko aims at combining based sequencing and a multi-proof system through SP1, RISC0 and TEEs.

 The proof system isn't fully functional